GoogleChrome/web.dev/src/site/content/en/blog/contact-picker/index.md

 ---
 title: A contact picker for the web
-subhead: The Contact Picker API is an on-demand API that allows users to select entries from their contact list and share limited details of the selected entries with a website.
-It allows users to share only what they want, when they want, and makes it easier for users to reach and connect with their friends and family.
+subhead: The Contact Picker API provides an easy way for users to share contacts from their contact list.
 authors:
   - petelepage
 description: Access to the user's contacts has been a feature of native apps since (almost) the dawn of time.
 The Contact Picker API is an on-demand API  that allows users to select an entry or entries from their contact list and share limited details of the selected contact(s) with a website.
 It allows users to share only what they want, when they want, and makes it easier for users to reach and connect with their friends and family.
 date: 2019-08-07
-updated: 2019-10-08
+updated: 2019-10-10
 tags:
   - post # post is a required tag for the article to show up in the blog.
   - capabilities